SagarOnline/microfrontend/README.md

 I have implemented some examples in this repository to demonstrate the concept of microfrontend implementation.
 These are explained in section [How to implement Micro Frontend](#How-to-implement-Micro-Frontend) .
 If you already know the concepts, then you can directly jump to this section.

 I have taken the reference from following resources to explain the Micro Frontend concepts.
+I tried to keep the explaination minimal because these concepts are already explained in details at below links.
+I highly recommend to go through above resources.

 * [micro-frontends.org](https://micro-frontends.org/)
 * Martin Fowler's blog on [microfrontend](https://martinfowler.com/articles/micro-frontends.html)
 * Stefan Tilkov's presentation from [Microservices conference 2016, Berlin](https://www.youtube.com/watch?v=pU1gXA0rfwc)
 * [Micro Frontends in Action](https://www.manning.com/books/micro-frontends-in-action)

-I highly recommend to go through above resources as these concepts are very well explained in details there.
+Main focus of this repository is to explain concepts through implementations.

 ## Problem with UI monolith
-Usually UI is built as fat monolith which consume the backend microservices.
+Usually UI is built as a fat monolith which in turn consume the backend microservices.
-* Often implementing the enhancement also involve changes in UI along with backend microservices.
-Rolling out a change in monolith UI is difficult as it involves communication with other teams.
+* Often implementing the enhancements (or change requests) involve changes in UI along with corresponding backend microservices.
+Rolling out a change in monolith UI is difficult as it involves communication with other teams which also shares the same UI codebase.
-* UI fuctionalities are highly coupled with other, making them difficult to test
+* UI fuctionalities are highly coupled with other, making them difficult to test.
 * Upgrading to use new features in UI technologies is difficult as it could affect whole application.